Please read this page very carefully and in its entirety. It summarizes the general policies that apply to all courses I teach.

 Unless otherwise noted, never post significant portions of any grade item publicly!
 If, for example, you have problems with a piece of code, do not post code directly from your solution; instead, post the smallest snippet of code you can come up with that exhibits the problem you want to ask about.
 And please do not maintain your code in a public repository!

-Each course I teach has a certain grading scheme, a breakdown of the different grade items relevant for the course (exams, assignments, presentations, etc.) and an associated percentage weight for each category.
+Each course I teach has a certain grading scheme, a breakdown of the different grade items relevant for the course (exams, projects, presentations, etc.) and an associated percentage weight for each category.
 You can find this breakdown on the course website or syllabus and I am usually willing to negotiate it (within reason) in the first week of the semester (or the first two days in summer session).

 Each individual grade item is measured as a percentage relative to the highest actually achieved score for that grade item.
-So if the Midterm Exam was out of 40 points, but the highest actually achieved score was 36, then whoever has 36 points gets 100% while everybody else gets a percentage relative to that.
+So if the Final Exam was out of 40 points, but the highest actually achieved score was 36, then whoever has 36 points gets 100% while everybody else gets a percentage relative to that.